nobooli/POLton/docs/src/milestones.md

 ## March 27

-3D Reveal with Saw Cleaver
+3D reveal with Saw Cleaver

 ## April 7

-Spring outfit reveal.
+Spring outfit reveal \
 Despite her hat having horns, Debidebi Debiru doesn't acknowledge her as a demon at and considers her as human.

 ## April 19